bhk/rio/concepts.md

   implementing a certain interface).

-- Display tablular data (constructors of vector-of-vectors or vector-of-records) as an actual table, with cell borders.
+- Display tablular data (constructors of vector-of-vectors or vector-of-maps) as an actual table, with cell borders.

 ## Assertions